 Step 8: Arranging Import Logistics

-Now that you have finalized all your discussions and negotiations with the supplier, it is time to get your good delivered from China to Uganda.
+Now that you have finalized all your discussions and negotiations with the supplier, it is time to get your goods delivered from China to Uganda.

 At this stage, the first thing you need to do is to determine the intercoms of your transaction.
-In simple terms, intercoms are the rules on ownership which you and the supplier have to by while transporting your goods.
+In simple terms, intercoms are the rules on ownership which you and the supplier have to abide to while transporting your goods.